French writer Antoine de Saint-ExupĂ©ry wrote, âLove does not consist in gazing at each other, but in looking together in the same direction."Â

 âFear is clearly one of the strong emotions for people to think through,â Head explains.
 He shares two key fears of executives:

-- The fear of making a poor investment
+- Making a poor investment

 âBack in the time period of 2010 to 2020, there was the fear of missing out.
 And then once 2022 to 2024 came around, it was more the fear of messing up vs. missing out.â